DoctorWhoof/PiMotion/readme.txt

 sudo apt-get install python-imaging-tk sudo apt-get install python-picamera

-I'm not a real programmer, so feel free to improve, simplify my code and let me know so I can use it as well! :-) Cheers!
+I'm not a real programmer, so feel free to improve and simplify my code.
+Let me know so I can use it as well! :-)

+Cheers!
 Leo.